Wednesday, May 20, 2015

 is a single page that screams,

-* Le Père Duchesne, which took its name from a notorious newspaper of the Revolution
+*Le Père Duchesne, which took its name from a famous newspaper of the Revolution

 Street art to commemorate the 160th anniversary of La Commune, 2011 / Raspou'team

-It and five other papers are immediately forbidden, which gives those that were less known notoriety.
+It and five other papers are forbidden, which gives notoriety to those that are less known.
+Posters maintain communication:

 Internet, no source named